nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

        Expected: First person is shown in the details panel.
 Details of the person shown in the result display box.

     1. Test case: `viewp 0`<br>
        Expected: No person is shown.
-Error details shown in the status message.
-Status bar remains the same.
+Error details shown in the result display box.

     1. Other incorrect view commands to try: `viewp`, `viewp x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.